Irv Lee - Higherplane Aviation Training ltd

 and/or TMG ratings) has anything changed under EASA?

-nothing has changed for NPPL ratings (such as SSEA, Microlight or SLMG)
+nothing has changed in the revalidation area for NPPL ratings (such as SSEA, Microlight or SLMG)

 except they can be revalidated to the end of the month 2 years ahead